hammerdirt-analyst/finding-one-object/docs/_sources/titlepage.md

 _Version 1, status **unpublished and in progress**_

-Beach litter survey results are considered from the standpoint of risk and a simple probabilistic models.
+Beach litter survey results are considered from the standpoint of risk and a simple probabilistic model.
 The Beta - Binomial conjugate model is used to identify the probability of finding a feminine hygiene product (FHP) on the shores of Lake Geneva, Switzerland.
 The model is then used to develop a sampling strategy in Geneva that maximizes the chances of finding an FHP at the next survey.

 ```{image} resources/images/figure_one_cropped.png